 Digital Media Correspondent

 As a digital journalist, Winston Sih spends countless hours researching, dissecting, and making sense of what can be an all-too-confusing 21st century.
-From what started as a few guest appearances on a Toronto-based tech television show, Winston can now be seen in the media daily—on television, on the radio, and online internationally.
+From what started as a few guest appearances on a Toronto-based tech television show, Winston can now be seen on television, radio, and online daily.

-Winston is currently the Digital Media Producer-Correspondent for City, producing content for the network’s digital properties including Breakfast Television, Cityline, and Entertainment City.
-For Breakfast Television, he is not-so-secret voice of BT’s Twitter and Facebook pages, and is also the show’s on-air digital media correspondent, keeping tabs on what’s creating conversation online.
+Winston is the digital media correspondent for City, producing content for Breakfast Television, Cityline, CityNews, and Entertainment City.
+For Breakfast Television, he is the not-so-secret voice of the show’s social media platforms, keeping tabs on what’s trending online.

 Born in Hong Kong and raised in Toronto, Winston is a self-professed technology addict.
 Previous to City, he was seen as an on-air contributor to CTV’s App Central and has been involved with a variety of Canadian broadcasts and publications, reviewing the latest in tech and social media.